Strategy Setup

 #### Max Attempts

-If you specify the number of **Max Attempts**, the platform will revert back to the standard exit progression after the specified number of attempts, serving as a fallback to exit the trade even if spread widths do not narrow below the max.&#x20;
+If you specify **Max Attempts**, the platform reverts to the standard exit progression after that number of attempts.
+This acts as a fallback to exit the trade even if spread widths do not narrow below the maximum.

 {% hint style="danger" %}

-Delaying exit to wait for a narrower spread can result in taking a larger loss, especially in fast-moving markets.
-If **Max Attempts** is left blank, the platform will continue avoiding trade exit as long as the spread width exceeds the maximum and positions may even be held into expiration.&#x20;
+Delaying an exit to wait for a narrower spread can result in a larger loss, especially in fast-moving markets.
+If **Max Attempts** is left blank, the platform will continue avoiding the trade exit as long as the spread width exceeds the maximum, and positions may even be held into expiration.

 {% endhint %}